Pioneering the Next Generation of Immunotherapy

 Many Patients Don’t Respond to Current Immunotherapies

-Although 90% of all cancers manifest as solid tumors, conventional chimeric antigen receptor (CAR) T-cell immunotherapies are effective in only a small number of hematologic cancers and melanoma, leaving limited treatment options for patients with solid tumor cancers.
+Although 90% of all cancers manifest as solid tumors, conventional chimeric antigen receptor (CAR) T-cell immunotherapies are effective in only a small number of hematologic cancers and myeloma, leaving limited treatment options for patients with solid tumor cancers.
 Due to the tumor’s hostile microenvironment, immune cells produced by current CAR T-cell treatments are disabled by the tumor’s own protective mechanisms.
 Furthermore, the diversity of cells in solid cancers enables some to escape immune targeting, resulting in metastasis to other parts of the body.

 In patients whose cancers are responsive to conventional CAR T-cell immunotherapies, the current standard of care has significant limitations.
 Not only does overstimulating the immune system carry the risk of treatment-limiting adverse events, but the ex vivo manufacturing process requires patients to wait up to 6 weeks to receive the first dose of personalized immunotherapy, losing critical time in the fight against metastasis.
 Meanwhile, CAR T cells often lose some of their cancer-fighting activity due to the days-long process that is needed to grow the appropriate therapeutic dose.
 Additionally, patients must undergo lymphodepletion via chemotherapy prior to treatment, putting them at risk for dangerous infections.